KNOW BEFORE YOU GO

 Effective April 27, 2022: Due to unsafe conditions, the wooden boardwalk and fishing platform are currently closed.
 Shoreline fishing is unavailable until the platform is reopened.
 We apologize for the inconvenience.

 Troy Spring was purchased by the state of Florida in 1995.
-Prior to that time, Troy Spring was only accessible by boat or by navigating dirt roads and cow pasture gates.
+Prior to that time, Troy Spring was accessible only by boat or by navigating dirt roads and cow pasture gates.
 Many people still remember when they could drive their boats all the way into Troy Spring to enjoy fishing, swimming, diving and the company of others.

-The spring is the historic site of what remains of the steamship, Madison.
-In the mid-1850s Captain James Tucker had his ship, Madison, built with a very shallow draft especially intended for the frequently changing water levels of the Suwannee River.
+The historic site of what remains of the steamship Madison lies within the spring run.
+In the mid-1850s Captain James Tucker had the ship built with a very shallow draft especially intended for the frequently changing water levels of the Suwannee River.
 For many years, the ship served as a floating mail service and trading post.